wordofwarning/wordofwarning.org/current/2025/index.md

 layout: 2025-programme
 rootpath: "../../"

-artist: "2025" # the name of the artist or company
+artist: "Performance Programme 2025" # the name of the artist or company
 artist_size: 1
 season: "Performance Programme 2025"